xzhan176/Network_Node_Selection/README.md

 ## Python Code
 This code has been written in Python.
 All necessary packages have been included in the code.
 This directory contains the following documented Python files.

-1. Runfile_ZeroSum_Fictitious_Play: Read network data, then two players(Maximizer and Minimzier) start fictitious play, the algorithm is explained in the paper.
+1. Runfile-ZeroSum_Fictitious_Play.ipynb: Read network data, then two players(Maximizer and Minimzier) start fictitious play, the algorithm is explained in the paper.
-2. Karate: Python code importing Karate club network data.
+2. Karate.ipynb: Python code importing Karate club network data.
-3. Reddit: Python code importing Reddit network data.
+3. Reddit.ipynb: Python code importing Reddit network data.

 ## Running an Experiment